 - Higher prices due to higher perceived value.

 - A higher stock price.

 - The ability to expand business through product or service line extensions.

 - More significant social impact due to brand name value.

 Brand awareness is the foundation of brand equity.
 When you build brand awareness and consistently promote positive experiences with a brand, consumers start to recognize the brand.
 Once the brand is top of mind, it’s only a matter of time before the consumer makes a purchase, and then develops a preference for this brand over other brands in the market.
 Eventually, this positive domino effect turns your customers into brand ambassadors who bring in new customers.

 Ways to build brand awareness

 The first step for a business of any size to increase brand awareness involves reviewing their current branding strategies.
 They need to check the different branding strategies they are already using and evaluate them to determine their strengths and weaknesses.
 This evaluation should include areas such as internal branding, external branding, and customer experience.
 Internally, they need to consider their company’s mission, brand values, and company culture.
 Externally, they need to be aware of their current business logo, website, social media platforms, content marketing, and other marketing materials.
 Finally, they should consider their current customer experience, including their sales process, customer support, and customer service policies.

 2) Understand company goals

-To create an effective plan to increase brand awareness, companies need first to understand their company goals.
+To create an effective plan that increases brand awareness, companies need to first understand their company goals.
 By understanding the goals beforehand, businesses can quickly outline the objectives and aims of their branding campaign.
 It also makes it easier for companies to measure the success of their marketing efforts.
 Ultimately, the goal of any brand awareness campaign is to help companies meet their primary objectives.